Apple Dictation is still the easiest zero-install option. It wins on convenience, not depth.

 | Price | Free | Free (built-in) | $150+/yr | Free (open source) |

-| Works offline | Yes, always | Basic only — Enhanced needs internet | Yes | Yes |
+| Works offline | Yes, always | Often, depending on Apple’s mode and features | Yes | Yes |

-| Privacy | 100% local, zero telemetry | Audio sent to Apple servers (Enhanced mode) | Local, but phone-home license checks | 100% local |
+| Privacy | 100% local, zero telemetry | Depends on Apple settings and services | Local, but phone-home license checks | 100% local |

-| Learns your vocabulary | Yes — passive correction learning | No | Yes — manual vocabulary editor | No |
+| Saved corrections | Yes — fix once, reuse automatically | No | Yes — manual vocabulary tools | No |

 | Hold-to-talk | Yes — hold key, speak, release | Toggle on/off, auto-timeout | Toggle-based | No (file-based) |